Morphology in Flowering Plants

 • Develops from the plumule of a germinating seed.

-• Bears buds (terminal or axillary).
+• Bears buds (which may be terminal or axillary).

-• Conduct water, minerals, and photosynthates
+• Conducts water, minerals and photosynthates

-• Provide support and protection
+• Provides support and protection

-• Aid in vegetative propagation
+• Aids in vegetative propagation

 Modifications of Stem